plantdna/fcgs/README.md

 </table>

 Instructions for downloading the fingerprint template file:
 Click on the “Download Template” button to download the template to the current tab page belonging to the corresponding molecular marker type format file.
-For example, the content of the downloaded file template in the figure above is “Microsatellite.”
+For example, the content of the downloaded file template in the figure above is “SNP-KASP.”
 The user must switch to the corresponding tab page to download the corresponding data template.
 If the data format is inconsistent with the content of the template, then the comparison operation will fail.

 #### Comparison Results Interface
 ![image](https://github.com/plantdna/fcgs/blob/master/data/Comparison%20Results%20Interface.png)